Travel details

 Private vehicle transfer

-(total distance 55 km, approximate travel time 1 hour)
+(Total distance 55 km, travel time about 1 hour)

 [English Guide]